GauravChandra-123/ShiftFlow/README.md

 Dashboard and analytics screen
 Calendar-based shift management
 👷 Employee Module
-Login using phone number and password
+Log in using phone number and password
 Upload profile photo
-Submit shift availability using calendar
+Submit shift availability using the calendar
 View approved and rejected shifts
 Check in to shift
 Start and end breaks
-Check out from shift
+Check out of the shift
 Apply for leave
 View leave status
-Receive notifications from admin
+Receive notifications from the admin
 Calendar-based shift tracking
 📊 Dashboard Analytics